 - Future Earnings: Even in households with two incomes, the loss of income from one person can seriously compromise a family’s financial security.

-- Loss of companionship: In some instances, the law provides for financial compensation for a spouse’s or partner’s loss of companionship which was provided by the deceased.
+- Loss of companionship: In some instances, the law provides for financial compensation for a spouse’s or partner’s loss of companionship.

 - Inheritance: The surviving partner of the deceased may not be entitled to what would have been a shared inheritance.